josePereiro/PkgInstaller.jl/README.md

 # PkgInstaller.jl
-And script that install julia packages from a set of `Project.toml` and/or `Manifest.toml`.
-It search projects from a given root folder and collect then.
-After that it will installs/activates/updates them.
+An script that install julia packages from a set of `Project.toml` and/or `Manifest.toml`.
+It search projects from a given root folder and collect then (It will ignore .git folders).
+After that it will installs/activates/updatesbuild them.
 Finally, it will install different versions of all explicit deps specified in all `Project.toml`s.
-All the work is done in temporal enviroments, so the script have no side effects.
+All the work is done in temporal enviroments, so the script have no effects on any enviroment.

+It is usefull when you a have not full time internet access and wants to make sure all (and more) is install and build.

 # Usage

-You must first add all required [Registries](https://julialang.github.io/Pkg.jl/v1.1/registries/#Adding-registries).
+You must first add all required [Registries](https://julialang.github.io/Pkg.jl/v1.1/registries/#Adding-registries-1).

 ```bash
 $ julia pkg_installer.jl --help